Hisense U75QG 65″ Review – Mini-LED Muscle for Gamers

 Outside of pure performance, the set feels well put together.
 Thin and a two-position stand keep the look clean, and at around 43 pounds without the stand, wall mounting is easy with its VESA 400×300 pattern.
 Hisense includes a remote with a finder button, which ends up being more useful than it sounds.
 Google TV runs smooth, with Chromecast, AirPlay, and hands-free Assistant built in, and the two-year warranty in the U.S. is above average for its class.

-If you want a new TV that is worth every dollar, this is the one.
+If you want a new TV that is worth every dollar, this is the one and can find it here.

 Subscribe